 - Added insulation, including for walls, floors and ceilings

-Solar Panels Solar panels for your roof is another common application where a green loan might come in handy.
-More than 1 million homes have solar panels and that number is growing rapidly, according to a Business Insider report.
+Solar Panels Installing solar panels on your roof is another common application where a green loan might come in handy.
+More than 2 million U.S. homes have solar panels, according to a solar energy industry report, a sharp increase from just 3 years.
 While the cost of installation can be in the neighborhood of $30,000 for the average home in the U.S., the tradeoff is you’re taking control of your energy supply, eventually saving money.
 Your savings could vary widely depending on where you live, but some estimates suggest anywhere between $10,000 and $70,000 over a 25-year period.
-Solar energy systems purchased in 2017 are also eligible for a federal tax credit.
+Solar energy systems may also be eligible for a federal tax credit.

-Water Saving Systems Water costs the average household more than $1,000 per year, but they could save as much as $350 by updating their home’s water-saving technology, according to WaterSense, a partnership program with the U.S. Environmental Protection Agency.
+Water Saving Systems Water costs the average household more than $1,000 per year, but they could save more than $380 by updating their home’s water-saving technology, according to WaterSense, a partnership program with the U.S. Environmental Protection Agency.
 The following technologies could make your home more water-efficient: